Metal Gear Acid: Production and release

 According to an interview originally published by Electronic Gaming Monthly with the game's producer, Masahiro Hinami, the 'Acid' part of the title actually has three different meanings.
 The first meaning refers to Acid's departure from the previous Metal Gear games in terms of style, which is an analogue to acid's ability to dissolve metal.
 The second is a reference to vecuronium bromide, the chemical used by Elsie and Frances to hijack Flight 326.
 The third is stated to be an acronym for Active Command Intelligence Duel, a reference to the game's mixture of turn-based tactics with card-based gameplay.

 Soundtrack

 The game's soundtrack was composed by Nobuko Toda, Shuichi Kobori and Akihiro Honda.
 The soundtrack was released on December 21, 2005, packaged with the Metal Gear Acid 2 soundtrack.
 The album's title is Metal Gear Acid 1 and 2 Original Soundtrack, the first disc of the album featuring the music from the first Metal Gear Acid title.

 Reception

 Metal Gear Acid received somewhat positive reviews from critics, citing the game's unique mechanics and turn-based stealth.
 The game holds a 75 on Metacritic, indicating "generally favorable reviews".
 IGN gave it a 6.5/10, calling the game's story "contrived", and referencing the occasionally frustrating gameplay while praising some elements.

 Sequel

-Acid was followed by a sequel for the PSP, Metal Gear Acid 2, which released the following year.
-A mobile phone version, titled Metal Gear Acid Mobile was also produced.
+Acid was followed by a sequel for the PSP, Metal Gear Acid 2, released the following year.
+A mobile phone version, Metal Gear Acid Mobile, was also produced.